 To comply with the overshoot rules, the outdoor field must be setup in accordance with the Archery GB's 'Setting Up an Archery Range' and the club Risk Assessment.

 Outdoor Range - Veterans' Pitch Setup

-All shotting must be from east to west, away from the indoor range.
+All shooting must be from east to west; on the Vet's Pitch this is away from the containers.

 Coaching at RCA

 RCA has a high coach to member ratio.